-S54 – 25,000 miles
+S54 – 30,000 miles

 Rod Bearing replacement

-When should I consider replacing the rod bearings on my car?
-At Turner BMW we recommend replacing the rod bearings around 60,000 miles.
+"When should I consider replacing the rod bearings on my car?"
+At Turner Service, we recommend replacing the rod bearings around 60,000 miles.
 Like many other items, this is heavily dependent on how the car is driven.
-If your car is used on track, we recommend replacing the bearings in as few as 30,000-40,000 miles….. or maybe even less.
+If your car is used on track, we recommend replacing the bearings in as few as 30,000-40,000 miles... or maybe even less.
 Contact us with any questions and/or concerns.

 Chassis/Rear Subframe Reinforcement

 BMW tried to fix this problem in the E46 by placing a cross member on the front two mounting points of the subframe.
 This cross member keeps the front mounting points from having problems by placing the bushing and the stud in double-sheer, thus reducing the twisting action on the sheet metal.
 The unfortunate side effect of this is that the load from the front of the subframe now gets transmitted to the left rear of the subframe.
 This is where we have seen many failures of the chassis on low mileage street cars and race cars.
 BMW has also tried to prevent the issue by injecting foam into the open space between the underside of the chassis and the top of the trunk.
-This seems to work but that does not address the issues of the spot welds failing on the sheetmetal.
+This seems to work, but it does not address the issues of the spot welds failing on the sheetmetal.
 It can also make any additional work there harder and almost impossible to weld against.

-At Turner BMW we developed a reinforcement kit in the early 2000’s as our race team was campaigning the E46 chassis in World Challenge.
+At Turner Service, we developed a reinforcement kit in the early 2000’s as our race team was campaigning the E46 chassis in World Challenge.
 The reinforcement kit contains 8 thick pieces of steel that are welded to the rear subframe mounting points.
 These additional pieces of steel help spread the force mentioned above over a greater surface area of thicker “floor” material.
-Once installed, we’ve seen chassis’s last over 100,000 miles of track abuse.
+Once installed, we’ve seen chassis’ last over 100,000 miles of track abuse.